Provided Workflow Steps

 ronin_config = "/data/models/ronin_seapol.jld2",

-# PPI grid parameters
+# PPI sweep selection

 max_ppi_angle = 5.0,